The Bell Witch Web Site

 Question: Is it true that the Bells made up the entire "Bell Witch" thing for the purpose of attracting interest in hopes that the Edgefield and Kentucky Railroad would be built through the area?

-Answer: No. The railroad was not even thought about until the 1850s, at least 30 years after the disturbances.
+Answer: No. The railroad was not built through the area until 1858-59, nearly 40 years after the disturbances.
 For more information, see the Adams page.

-Question: Is it true that there is a "curse" on all male descendants of John Bell?
+Question: Is it true that there is a "death curse" on all of the eldest males born to each generation of Bells descended from John Bell, Sr.?

 Question: Is it true that the "Bell Witch" said Bells and Gardners could never marry?

 Answer: No. This only applied to Betsy Bell and Joshua Gardner.
-Many years later, a John Bell descendant courted a lady with the Gardner surname for quite some time.
-They never married, and it is said that the descendant, an attorney, was afraid that the "Bell Witch" would disapprove of their union.
+Many years later, a John Bell descendant, Charlie Willett, courted a lady with the Gardner surname for quite some time.
+They never married, and it is said that they were afraid the "Bell Witch" would disapprove of their union.
 For more information on Betsy Bell and Joshua Gardner, see the Biographies page.

 Noteworthy: John Thomas Bell, son of Jesse Bell and grandson of John Bell, married a Martha Ann Gardner.
 John Thomas Bell was the patriarch of the Mississippi version of the "Bell Witch" legend.
 It is not known whether his marrying a Gardner had anything to do with the disturbances his family endured after moving to Mississippi.
 Also, Permelia Adeline Powell, daughter of Betsy Bell and Richard Powell, married a William M. Gardner.
 I am unaware of anything strange that happened as a result.

-For more Bell family genealogical information, see the Genealogy page.
+For more Bell family genealogy, see the Genealogy page.

 Question: A book came out in the 1930s that contained predictions made by the "Bell Witch" during private discussions with John Bell, Jr. in 1828 regarding the past, the present, and the future.
 Were these predictions real?

-Answer: No. The discussions and predictions make for great reading and are incorporated into several modern books, including mine.
-Credible evidence that contradicts the discussion/prediction aspect of the legend has recently come to light.
+Answer: No. The discussions and predictions make for great reading and are incorporated into several modern books, including mine, for their storytelling value.
+Credible evidence that contradicts the discussion/prediction aspect of the legend came to light in the early 2000s.

-It has been learned that John Bell, Jr. died on April 8, 1862, and NOT May 8th, as most authors and researchers have assumed.
-Based on the way in which several of the predictions are worded, especially with regards to the Civil War, and the date on which John Bell, Jr. really died, there is NO WAY the predictions could have been valid.
-Either the "Bell Witch" erred in her predictions, or the author of the 1930s book made them all up.
+It has been learned that John Bell, Jr. died on April 8, 1862, and NOT May 8th, as many authors and researchers have assumed.
+Based on the way in which several of the predictions were worded, especially regarding the Civil War and the date on which John Bell, Jr. really died, there is no way the predictions were valid.
+Either the "Bell Witch" erred in her predictions, or the author of the 1930s book made them up (and was confused about the date of his grandfather's death).

-I have a copy of the evidence--a sales receipt and Bill of Lading pertaining to John Bell, Jr.'s gravestone--with his real date of death (4/8/1862) listed clearly.
-This is corroborated in part by a copy of an estate sale poster hanging in the Adams Museum and Archives.
-Many thanks go to Tim Henson, Curator of the Adams Museum and Archives, for finding the receipt and Bill of Lading for John Bell, Jr.'s gravestone.
+A copy of the evidence -- a sales receipt and Bill of Lading pertaining to John Bell, Jr.'s gravestone -- exists with his real date of death (4/8/1862) listed clearly.
+This is corroborated by a copy of an estate sale poster hanging in the Adams Museum and Archives.
+Many thanks go to Tim Henson for finding the receipt and Bill of Lading for John Bell, Jr.'s gravestone.

 For more information on John Bell, Jr., see the Biographies page.